rsnagarkar10/Food-complaint-resolution-app/README.md

   <img src="images/assets/cover.png" alt="cover.png" width = "600" height = "500">
 </p>

-Food-complaint-resolution application is an AI based customer complaint system with market specific to the food delivery companies.
-Although many food delivery companies have customer complaint system and which requires the involvement of human to handle the complaint for their customers.<br>
+The Food Complaint Resolution application is an AI-based system designed for customer complaints specific to food delivery companies.
+While many such companies already have a customer complaint system, it often involves humans in handling customer issues.

-For example a customer ordered the pita bread and he received the pita bread expired and when he will do complain, after some time a human will check the complain, he will evaluate the compalint based on metadata like images of bread and compalint description.
-After that customer will be given the cash back if human see pit bread was delivery to customer was really expired.
-This is time consuming, may be human is not available at currently and takes the human effort.
+For instance, if a customer orders pita bread and receives an expired one, filing a complaint means a human has to check it later.
+The human evaluates the complaint using metadata like images and descriptions.
+If the complaint is valid, the customer gets a cash refund.
+This process is time-consuming and depends on the availability of human resources.

-Using food complaint resolution application a food delivery company can reduce time and human effort to process the complaint.
-It will take  hardly take the few seconds to process the complaint of customer thus reducing the time and human effort involved.
+Our Food Complaint Resolution application streamlines this process, reducing both time and human effort in handling complaints.
+It processes customer complaints in just a few seconds, providing a quicker resolution.

-We developed with ❤️ using the latest AI models Food Item recognition, GPT-4 Turbo and GPT-4 vision to automate the customer complaint reducing.
-We have provided the user friendly interface using the streamlit library.<br>
+We developed this application with ❤️ using the latest AI models, including Food Item Recognition, GPT-4 Turbo, and GPT-4 Vision, to automate complaint resolution.
+The system features a user-friendly interface created with the Streamlit library.

-This system processes the application just like a human evaluates the complaint based on metadata like complaint description and images.
-After evaluating the information provided by customer, our system gives the cash back based on company policies if customer is eligible for cash back.
-In case if customer is not satisfied with cash back / after max tries our system will redirect the customer's complaint to a human.
+The application processes complaints similarly to how a human would, evaluating metadata like complaint descriptions and images.
+After analyzing the information, our system follows company policies to provide a cash refund to eligible customers.
+If the customer is dissatisfied with the refund or after multiple attempts, the system redirects the complaint to a human for further assistance.

 ### Features
     - Using AI for receiving the complaint reducing the human effort and time